Jack-Barton/Jack-Barton.github.io/index.md

 I am a Mechatronics Engineer at the University of Queensland.
 I have recently started to use fastai and the purpose of this blog is simply to document my journey.
-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:

 ![Image of fast.ai logo](images/logo.png)